Internal links connect content in different pages on your website or domain.

-The WordPress CMS platform comes with great built-in internal linking functions, such as custom menus, permalinks, text links, categories, archives, and tags pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS, an internal linking tool, continue reading tags, etc. Additional linking features can also be added to WordPress using plugins.
-In short, WordPress is perfect for linking content both internally and externally.
+The WordPress platform comes with great built-in internal linking functions, such as custom menus, permalinks, text links, archives, categories, and tags pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS, an internal link tool, read more tags, etc. Additional link features can also be added to WordPress using a range of plugins.
+In short, WordPress is an ideal platform for creating extensive content linking.

 Benefits Of Using Internal Content Links